Reviewing a proof

 Opening a proof

-In most cases, your proof reviewers will begin job by opening a proof via e-mail notification sent after the proof is created.
+In most cases, your proof reviewers will begin a job by opening a proof via e-mail notification sent after the proof is created.
 Every reviewer added to the proof will receive an email, with a subject line of “New proof to review: Name of the proof”.

 The Ziflow Proof Viewer is where reviewers will spend the majority of their time annotating, commenting, comparing and submitting decisions.